sovan92/LeetCodePractice/SQL/Keys.md

   - MySQL does that.
 - Composite key -
 - Snowflake algorithm Twitter - Generate Unique ID
 - Foreign key - Unique key in one table provides a relationship in other table.
 Foreign key need not be the primary key on Another table.
+  - NO_ACTION - Doesn't allow to delete the column in the foreign table.
+  - CASCADE - if the column in the foreign table is deleted the table row in specific table is deleted.
+  - SET NULL - sets null to column.
+  -